notaryproject/specifications/specs/plugin-extensibility.md

 3. Complete steps *Validate Integrity, Validate Expiry* and *Validate Trust Store* from [signature verification workflow](./trust-store-trust-policy.md#steps).
 4. Based on the signature verification level, each validation may be enforced, logged or skipped.
 5. Populate `verify-signature` request.
 NOTE: The processing order of remaining known attributes does not matter as long as they are processed before the end of signature verification workflow.
-    1. Set `request.signature.criticalAttributes` to the set of [standard Notary v2 attributes](./signature-specification.md#standard-attributes) that are marked critical, from the signature envelope.
+    1. Set `request.signature.criticalAttributes` to the set of [standard Notary signature attributes](./signature-specification.md#standard-attributes) that are marked critical, from the signature envelope.
     2. Set `request.signature.criticalAttributes.extendedAttributes` to extended attributes that Notation does not recognize.
 Notation only supports JSON primitive types for critical extended attributes.
 If a signature producer required complex types, it MUST set the value to a primitive type by encoding it (e.g. Base64), and MUST be decoded by the plugin which processed the attribute.
     3. Set `request.signature.unprocessedAttributes` to set of critical attribute names that are marked critical, but unknown to Notation, and therefore cannot be processed by Notation.
     4. Set `request.signature.certificateChain` to ordered array of certificates from signing envelope.